-The River Hardware Wallet account is an extension of your Trezor Hardware Wallet or Ledger Hardware Wallet and is currently a beta feature.
-Please contact firstname.lastname@example.org for access.
+Please Note: The River Hardware Wallet account is an extension of your Trezor Hardware Wallet or Ledger Hardware Wallet and is currently a beta feature.
+We are temporarily pausing invites to perform product analysis.
+We apologize for any inconvenience this may cause.
+Please contact email@example.com to join the waitlist.

 By connecting your hardware wallet to River, you will be able to view your hardware wallet balance on River, track your investments with our performance tools, and generate deposit addresses.